centreon/centreon-documentation/en/reporting/installation.md

     `/etc/opt/rh/rh-php72/php.ini` (same timezone displayed with the
     command `timedatectl status`)

--   Avoid the usage of the following variables in your monitoring MySQL configuration.
+-   Avoid the usage of the following variables in your monitoring MariaDB configuration.
 They halt long queries execution and can stop the ETL or the report generation jobs: